Cocaine: Identifying the Drug by Look and Smell

 How does cocaine look like?
 If one bases this ideas on what seen in movies and television, it is a fine, bright white powder similar to baby powder, that is sold in small Ziploc baggies.
 But is this what coke looks like in real life?
 Surprisingly, it comes in many more variations than one might expect.
 Most people are not familiar with what does cocaine smell like either.

 What Does It Generally Look Like?

 There are three forms of cocaine.
 The first is hydrochloride salt, or what most people think of as just coke.
 The other type is crack cocaine, also called freebase.
-The types have different appearances, so what cocaine looks like depends on what type of coke you are looking at.
+The types have different appearances, so what cocaine looks like depends on what type of coke one is looking at.

 The hydrochloride salt is usually in a powdered form by the time it makes it to street dealers and users.
 The texture is similar to baby powder.
 In fact, it is so similar that many dealers will cut their coke with baby powder in order to increase their profits.
 The color can range from a clear white to an off-white, and sometimes even a yellowish color.

 Crack cocaine is a purer form of cocaine and looks somewhat like rocks.
 Most of the time, crack cocaine is off-white in color, but it can have a rosy hue that makes it appear pink.
 It is not crystalized like some other illicit drugs.

 Synthetic coke can look like powdered and crack cocaine.
 It also may look similar to meth in that it may be more crystallized than rock-like.

 What does a cocaine plant look like?
 While the coca plant can be grown in the United States, coke production is extremely involved, so even if a loved one does own a plant, they are not likely to be using it to produce coke.
 However, they could be chewing on the leaves to achieve a high.